R3Conclave/ccl-documentation/user-guide/docs/what-is-conclave-cloud.md

 Obviously, stateless functions have limited use.
 Luckily, Conclave Functions provides an alternative to storing state directly.
 It supports a subset of the JavaScript `fetch()` API, allowing outgoing calls to external services.
 This means that a function can retrieve and set data using an external service.
-You must take care to ensure that private data is not leaked by the external call, as the actual call takes place outside the enclave.
+You must ensure that private data is not leaked by the external call, as the actual call takes place outside the enclave.

-## What problems can be solved with Conclave Functions?
+## What problems can you solve with Conclave Functions?

 You can use Conclave Functions to provide solutions or enhance the privacy for different types of applications,
 including: